Justin Hawkins: Equipment

-Hawkins used Mesa Boogie dual and triple rectifier amplifiers rather than Marshall Amplification when performing with the Darkness.
+Hawkins used Mesa/Boogie Dual and Triple Rectifier amplifiers rather than Marshalls when performing with the Darkness.
 The stacks he was using had custom-made speaker cabs coated in red leather.
 During his time in Hot Leg he was exclusively seen using Cornford MK50H II's in white vinyl with two Cornford, 16-ohm, 4x12 cabinets loaded with Celestion "Vintage 30s".
 Since the Darkness reformation he has been seen using multiple modified Marshall 1959 MKII Plexi Reissue guitar amps with a boosted gain stage run through Marshall 1960B cabinets.
 Between 2016 and 2021, Hawkins used EVH and Wizard amplifiers.
 From December 2021, Hawkins has used Laney JH3000 heads and GS 4x12 cabinets.

-In a 2012 edition of Guitarist Magazine's video series "On the Road with..."
+In a 2012 edition of Guitarist magazine's video series "On the Road with..."
 Hawkins's pedal setup consisted of a Boss Analog Delay, a Pro Co RAT, a Diamond Pedals Compressor, a Boss TU-3 Tuner, and a Dunlop Cry Baby DCR-2SR rack module which allows him to have three separate wah-wah pedals strategically placed around the stage.
 As of 2016, Hawkins does not use any pedals.